nextauthjs/next-auth/www/docs/getting-started/client.md

 Every tab/window maintains its own copy of the local session state; the session is not stored in shared storage like localStorage or sessionStorage.
 Any update in one tab/window triggers a message to other tabs/windows to update their own session state.

-Using low values for `clientMaxAge` or `keepAlive` will increase network traffic and load on authenticated clients and may impact hosting costs and performance.
+Using low values for `staleTime` or `pollInterval` will increase network traffic and load on authenticated clients and may impact hosting costs and performance.
 :::

-#### Client Max Age
+#### Stale time

-The `clientMaxAge` option is the maximum age a session data can be on the client before it is considered stale.
+The `staleTime` option is the maximum age a session data can be on the client before it is considered stale.

-When `clientMaxAge` is set to `0` (the default) the cache will always be used when useSession is called and only explicit calls made to get the session status (i.e. `getSession()`) or event triggers, such as signing in or out in another tab/window, or a tab/window gaining or losing focus, will trigger an update of the session state.
+When `staleTime` is set to `0` (the default) the cache will always be used when `useSession` is called and only explicit calls made to get the session status (i.e. `getSession()`) or event triggers, such as signing in or out in another tab/window, or a tab/window gaining or losing focus, will trigger an update of the session state.

 If set to any value other than zero, it specifies in seconds the maximum age of session data on the client before the `useSession()` hook will call the server again to sync the session state.

 Unless you have a short session expiry time (e.g. < 24 hours) you probably don't need to change this option.
 Setting this option to too short a value will increase load (and potentially hosting costs).

-The value for `clientMaxAge` should always be lower than the value of the session `maxAge` option.
+The value for `staleTime` should always be lower than the value of the session `maxAge` [session option](/configuration/options#session).

-#### Keep Alive
+#### Poll interval

-The `keepAlive` option is how often the client should contact the server to avoid a session expiring.
+The `pollInterval` option can be used to contact the server to avoid a session expiring.

-When `keepAlive` is set to `0` (the default) it will not send a keep alive message.
+When `pollInterval` is set to `0` (the default) there will be no session polling.

 If set to any value other than zero, it specifies in seconds how often the client should contact the server to update the session state.
 If the session state has expired when it is triggered, all open tabs/windows will be updated to reflect this.

-The value for `keepAlive` should always be lower than the value of the session `maxAge` option.
+The value for `pollInterval` should always be lower than the value of the session `maxAge` [session option](/configuration/options#session).

 :::note
 See [**the Next.js documentation**](https://nextjs.org/docs/advanced-features/custom-app) for more information on **\_app.js** in Next.js applications.